-That the writers of Quebec, that our literary fathers commit suicide, hide or go live elsewhere, like Anne Hébert, this serves us right.
-That the Parti Québécois, in its referendum campaign, relies on the least subversive writers, the least inspired, the most boring ones, this is completely as it should be.
+That the writers of Quebec, that our literary fathers commit suicide, hide or go live elsewhere, like Anne Hébert—this serves us right.
+That the Parti Québécois, in its referendum campaign, relies on the least subversive writers, the least inspired, the most boring ones—this is just as it should be.
 This is what belongs to us.

-Mavrikakis, just like Bernhard, takes pleasure in evoking artists not first and foremost according to the intrinsic characteristics of their works, but rather according to their degree of integration in or participation to the artistic world and the institutions that define it.
-Just like Bernhard, she puts forward something like an institutional theory of art, on the basis of a typology of artists.
-In the case of Mavrikakis of Berhard, the choice to expose the importance of a certain network acting in the name of the State ensures that the fate of the exiled, suicided, or hidden Québécois artists appears as the consequence of a too big institutionalization of the artistic practice in Quebec or in Austria – which

-can hardly leave room for anything different from “official” artists.
+Mavrikakis, like Bernhard, takes pleasure in referencing artists not because of the intrinsic artistic value of their works, but because of the extent of their involvement in the artistic world and the institutions that define it.
+Just like Bernhard, she presents something like an institutional theory of art, based on a typology of artists.
+Both Mavrikakis and Berhard expose the power of networks acting in the name of the state, Mavrikakis determined to show that the fate of Québécois artists who are exiled, committed suicide, or are hidden is a result of the excessive institutionalization of artistic practices in Quebec, which, like in Austria, leave little room for anyone other than “official” artists.

-In Ça va aller, the denunciation of the hypocrisy of numerous contemporary Quebecois artists culminates in the call for a resolutely anti-institutional, aggressive, misanthropic and even – so to speak – terrorist.
+Ça va aller denounces the hypocrisy of many contemporary Quebecois artists, culminating in a call for a resolutely anti-institutional, aggressive, anti-social, even violent agenda.
+Again, I quote from the novel:

-The future of Quebec will be turbulent or will not be and I will show them, me, what pride is like.
-The Delegation of Quebec in Paris will not save Quebec, bunch of suckers.
-It is those who will invent detonating manifestos, bomb-books, films that will make all this beautiful pride, all this rotten establishment of good taste fly apart.
-He who will save Quebec is a pyrotechnist, a terror-maker.
+The future of Quebec will be turbulent or not and I will show them, me, what pride is like.
+The Delegation of Quebec in Paris will not save Quebec; they are a bunch of suckers.
+It is those who will invent detonating manifestos, incendiary book and films who will make all this beautiful pride, all this rotten establishment of good taste fly into pieces.
+He who will save Quebec is an arsonist, a terrorist.

-This excerpt, in fact, is part of a much longer diatribe against Quebec in which the narrator explains that Quebec has hurt her so much he makes her sick.
-The language Mavrikakis chooses, as those of you who have a good reading knowledge of French will notice in the excerpt I deliberately left in French to highlight one its formal aspects, is informal, and even at times crude.
-This passage provides an example of how Mavrikakis borrows from Bernhard’s stylistic choices.
-In her novel, she borrows from the Austrian writer types of repetition that can be called “reformulating” as well as forms of repetition that testify to a refusal to reformulate.
-The passage includes one example of the last type, the referent “Quebec”, that I underlined by using italic characters, is never replaced by a pronoun; on the contrary, there is a nominal redenomination in successive sentences, or even within the same sentence.
-This technique is often applied to the referent « Quebec » is the book, in a way that has the effect of presenting Quebec as a tarnished, belittled and detested reality, exactly like this technique is used in Bernhard’s text with the word “Austria,” (among others).
+This excerpt is actually part of a much longer denunciation of Quebec in which the narrator explains that Quebec has hurt her so much that “he” makes her sick.
+Those of you who have a good reading knowledge of French will notice in the excerpt that I deliberately left in French, that the language Mavrikakis uses is informal, even crude.
+This passage is a prime example of how Mavrikakis borrows from Bernhard’s stylistic choices.
+In her novel, she adopts the Austrian writer’s style of repetition, which can be called “reformulating,” as well as forms of repetition that represent a refusal to reformulate.
+The passage quoted includes one example of the last type; as you can see, the term “Quebec” that I italicized is never replaced by a pronoun; on the contrary, there is a nominal redenomination in successive sentences, or even within the same sentence.
+This technique is used with the word « Quebec » in the book, with the effect of presenting Quebec as a tarnished, diminished and detested reality.
+This is identical to Bernhard’s use of the word “Austria,” (and others) in his texts.

-In Ça va aller, Bernhard is not only explicitly mentioned by the narrator at the beginning of the novel in a sequence in which the narrator praises his rage against his country, he is once again explicated evoked at the end of the book in a passage in which Sappho-Didon reflects on how she intends to raise her daughter, from which she is still pregnant:
+In Ça va aller, the narrator explicitly mentions Bernhard twice: first, at the beginning of the novel in a sequence where the narrator praies his rage against his country; and then again at the end of the book in a passage where the still-pregnant Sappho-Didon reflects on how she intends to raise the daughter :